adrecon/ADRecon/README.md

 - PasswordAttributes (Experimental);
 - LAPS passwords (if implemented);
 - BitLocker Recovery Keys (if implemented);
-- ACLs (DACLs and SACLs) for the Domain, OUs, Root Containers, GPO, Users, Computers and Groups objects;
+- ACLs (DACLs and SACLs) for the Domain, OUs, Root Containers, GPO, Users, Computers and Groups objects (not included in the default collection method);
 - GPOReport (requires RSAT);
 - Kerberoast (not included in the default collection method); and
 - Domain accounts used for service accounts (requires privileged account and not included in the default collection method).